msrsaditya/Local-Transfer/README.md

-# LocalTransfer
+# Local-Transfer
-The fastest way to transfer files among devices over a local network.
+The fastest way to transfer files over a local network.
 Speeds are rate limited by physics and common sense.

 ## Usage